earthly/website/blog/_posts/2021-12-14-golang-http.md

 echo "Success"
 ~~~

-And I can also use [Earthly](https://earthly.dev/) to write a small build script that puts this service into a container, and tests it's end points.
-This may seem like overkill, but I'm going to build on this test case as we go.
+And I can also use [Earthly](https://earthly.dev/) to write a small build script that puts this service into a container and tests it's endpoints.
+Doing so may seem like overkill, but I'm going to build on this test case as we go.

 ~~~{.dockerfile caption="Earthfile"}
 test: